© Crown copyright 2018

 Customs value is calculated on the CIF level.
 It is possible to apply for an exemption, deferment or restitution of import duties where the import meets criteria, such as:

 - capital goods, spares and raw materials by manufacturers and certain other sectors

 - equipment and materials imported for use in a foreign aid funded project

-You can find more about import tariffs in the Market Access Database.
+You can find more about import tariffs in the EU’s Market Access Database.

 Correct paperwork is crucial.
 Check with your importer or agent on the documentation required when exporting products to Indonesia.
-Different products will require different documents due to rules set by the government authority.
+Different products will require different documents due to rules set by government authorities.